The Aardvark SEO addon is now ready for primetime with Statamic v3, bringing...

 Key phrases mentioned in the reviews written about you on Google My Business help the visibility of your company for those terms.

-Google do not use UX engagement metrics directly as part of their algorithm (CTR, dwell time etc).
+Google do not use UX engagement metrics directly as part of their core algorithm (CTR, dwell time etc).
 They have said this consistently for years and last week, Gary Illyes from Google referred to such theories as "made up crap" in a Reddit SEO AMA.
-In my opinion, same goes for direct 'social engagement metrics'.
+However, there is the "Twiddler framework" that sits on top of Google's core algorithm, which is lots of smaller algorithms that do impact the end SERP.
+We have definitely seen SERPs change temporarily when CTR jumps, which is no doubt Google's way of trying to match intent from news stories etc.

 If you're serving multiple countries on one website, it is almost always better to do this with sub-folders, rather than sub-domains or separate TLDs.
 This means: mywebsite.com/en-gb/ mywebiste.com/fr-fr/ Is almost always preferable to: en-gb.mywebsite.com fr-fr.mywebsite.com.